Kargi, Kenya: History

 In 2020, residents from Kargi sued the state of Kenya over claims of poisonous materials being dumped in the area by international corporations.
-One of the companies mentioned being Amoco Petroleum, which explored for oil in the 1980s, and after no success, abandoned the project without properly cleaning.
+One of the companies mentioned was Amoco Petroleum, which explored for oil in the 1980s, and after no success, abandoned the project without properly cleaning.
 It is reported that the dumping of these materials has caused the deaths of 7,000 animals after contaminating water supplies.

 In 2021, World Desertification and Drought Day was held on 17 June, where some 10,000 trees were planted.

-Between 2020 to 2022, a drought occurred affecting the region heavily, and causing the deaths of many livestock in the town.
+Between 2020 and 2023, a drought occurred affecting the region heavily, and causing the deaths of many livestock in the town.